It is shocking how many websites aimed at a 50+ audience are inappropriately designed.

 Boomer Business Summit March 28 in SF Resources for Designing for Older Adults

-Silvia Vergani, Design Director, Design Research at IDEO who spoke at Boomer Business Summit just published a link on April 19th to download new design resources.
+Silvia Vergani, former Design Director, Design Research at IDEO who spoke at Boomer Business Summit published a link on April 19th to download new design resources.
 IDEO developed the Design on Aging booklets with Project Catalyst—a pioneering research collaboration between AARP, UnitedHealthcare, Pfizer, and MedStar Health.